VitorMOliveira/CSharp-SortingAlgorithms/README.md

 # CSharp-SortingAlgorithms
-A list of sorting algorithms implemented in C# using WPF(*).
+### A small project to visualize sorting algorithms implemented in C# using WPF.

+The application contains the following algorithms:
+- Bubble Sort
+- Cycle Sort
+- Heap Sort
+- Insertion Sort
+- Merge Sort
+- Quick Sort
+- Shell Sort

-In the APP folder you can execute the SortingAlgorithms.exe file to test the application (You NEED to have Visual Studio 2022 installed or the DLLs for the app to run).
+In the APP folder you can execute the SortingAlgorithms.exe file to test the application (You **need** to have Visual Studio 2022 installed or the DLLs for the .exe to run).

-A project inspired by [(https://panthema.net/2013/sound-of-sorting/)].
+A project inspired by [https://panthema.net/2013/sound-of-sorting/].

+**Disclaimer:** The code developed is by no means optimized and using the "best-practices" since this project was made for fun and with the objective to learn and improve.